MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_callback_parameters.md

 ### -field DUMMYUNIONNAME.Cancel.DUMMYUNIONNAME.FetchData.FileOffset

-Offset, in bytes, for specifying the range of file data that is no longer required.
+The offset, in bytes, for specifying the range of file data that is no longer required.
 Note this may match the **RequiredFileOffset** from the corresponding fetch, but may also be a subset.
 If it is a subset, then data outside of the cancel range is still needed, for example to satisfy outstanding I/O operations that arrived subsequently.

 ### -field DUMMYUNIONNAME.Cancel.DUMMYUNIONNAME.FetchData.Length

-Length in bytes of the file data that is no longer required.
+The length, in bytes, of the file data that is no longer required.
 Note this may match the **RequiredLength** from the corresponding fetch, but may also be a subset.
 If it is a subset, then data outside of the cancel range is still needed, for example to satisfy outstanding I/O operations that arrived subsequently.

 ### -field DUMMYUNIONNAME.FetchData